PolymathNetwork/polymesh_docs/Polymesh/docs/fees.md

+## Overview

+Fees on Polymesh are paid in the networks native token, [POLYX](./polyx.md).

+There are three types of network fee:

+- Transaction Fees - alway paid whether or not the transaction is successful
+- Protocol Fees - only paid for successful transactions
+- Smart Extension Fees - paid to use third party extensions

 ## Transaction Fees

 Every on-chain transaction in Polymesh must be paid for using POLYX.
 The cost of the operation is proportional to the computational and storage complexity of the action being performed and is set directly by the network.